 To be promoted, a candidate must:

-Promotion to the rank of Senior Faculty Research Assistant II may be considered after four years of full-time service at the rank of Senior Faculty Research Assistant I or the accumulation of its equivalent for part-time Senior Faculty Research Assistants I at 0.50 FTE or greater.
+Promotion to the rank of Senior Faculty Research Assistant II may be considered after at least four years of service have elapsed since last promotion, and they have accumulated a minimum of 3.0 FTE years in service since their last promotion.
 To be promoted, a candidate must have a sustained record of exceptional achievement and evidence of professional growth and innovation in assigned duties.
 Senior Faculty Research Assistants I and Senior Faculty Research Assistants II are eligible for extended fixed-term contracts (see http://hr.oregonstate.edu/manual/extended-fixed-term-contracts).

 Compilation of the Dossier

 Promotion and tenure decisions are based primarily on an evaluation of the faculty member's achievements as described in his or her dossier.
 The dossier must document and contain evaluation of the candidate's performance in teaching, advising, service, or other assignments; and in scholarship, consistent with the candidate's position.
 The current Dossier Preparation Guidelines and models for requesting letters of evaluation can be found at /faculty-handbook-promotion-and-tenure-guidelines#dossier.